Investing in rural people in China

 IFAD’s early support was geared toward increasing food security, with interventions that increased production, built assets and improved infrastructure.
 Over time, IFAD’s support has progressively shifted towards enhancing income opportunities and increasing resilience, with an emphasis on improving rural people’s access to markets, strengthening value chains and promoting more inclusive financial services.

-The new China country strategic opportunities programme (COSOP) covers the period 2016-2020.
+The new China country strategic opportunities programme (COSOP) covers the 2016–2020 period.
 It redefines IFAD’s engagement in China in light of the changing context and evolving nature of the cooperation between IFAD and China.

 Its two main objectives are to:

-- increase smallholders’ capacity and opportunities to access markets by supporting inclusive value chains, cooperatives and financial services
+- increase small-scale producers’ capacity and opportunities to access markets by supporting inclusive value chains, cooperatives and financial services

 - strengthen environmental sustainability and climate resilience activities.